Advocating for Workers Who Have Been Injured By Excessive Noise

 - Withdrawal from social situations because of difficulties in communicating with others.
 It is not easy to socialize when you cannot make out what other people are saying.

-- Emotional problems that come from a drop in self-esteem and confidence associated with hearing loss.
+- Emotional problems that come from a drop in self-esteem and confidence are associated with hearing loss.

 - Fewer job and educational opportunities because of impaired communication.